URL-Decode

 Data types and elements of JSON

 In JSON, the objects are enclosed in the curly brackets and are in keys/values format.
-Where the keys are the strings and the values are in the valid JSON format.
-The ":" sign separates the key and value, and keys/values pairs are separated by "," (comma) character.
-You can access the values by either using a dot or a square bracket notation.
+The keys are the strings, and the values are in the valid JSON format.
+The ":" sign separates the key and value, and keys/values pairs are separated by the"," (comma) character.
+You can access the values using a dot or a square bracket notation.
 And you can access the name key by entering a dot notation.

 Standards to follow in JSON